What Are HOV Lanes in Ontario?

 Can You Pay to Use an HOV Lane?

 You can’t pay a fee to use HOV lanes.
-However, High-Occupancy Toll (HOT) lanes allow solo drivers to pay a fee to use the lane, unlike HOV lanes where at least two people should be in the car.
+However, High-Occupancy Toll (HOT) lanes allow solo drivers to pay a fee to use the lane, unlike HOV lanes, where at least two people must be in the car.
 Note that certain vehicles and carpooling vehicles can use HOT lanes for free.

 What Is a HOT Lane?

-HOT lanes are a pilot program also designated to improve highway efficiency along the QEW in Ontario.
+Ontario has limited High-Occupancy Toll (HOT) lane pilot programs on highways such as the QEW and Highway 427.
 For a small fee, people who drive alone can use HOT lanes, allowing them to avoid traffic congestion.

 You need a permit to use a HOT lane.
 Follow these steps to apply for a HOT permit: